davidmolina/davidmolina.github.io/resume.md

 After [graduating bootcamp](https://www.instagram.com/p/1AYwlQxUqX/?taken-by=davidcmolina) at Fort Sill, Oklahoma and AIT at Fort Leonard Wood, Missouri, I started my enlisted career as a Private First Class in the Special Functions Team here for drill-weekends, and mentored by Lt.
 Col Jon Lopey and Maj.
 Javier Valdez.

 ## Education

+# Stanford Graduate School of Business
+*Executive Education - Stanford, California, 2021*
+I was in the 7th (seventh) cohort of the [Stanford Latino Entrepreneurship Initiative Education](https://lban.us/slei-ed-scaling-program/), Scaling Program.

 # Thinkful